 The selected response has been sent to xMatters, but to trigger the notification to the stakeholders, you still need to add a comment:

 Here is another look on mobile:

-The Conference Bridge form allows you to invite other teammates to a conference bridge.
-The "Bridge" drop down will have entries for any in-progress xMatters conference bridges so you can quickly invite other members to collaborate.
+The "Bridge" dropdown has entries for any in-progress xMatters conference bridges so you can quickly invite other members to collaborate.

 I didn't receive any notifications

 Uh oh!
 That's not good.
 First, check the Reports tab to make sure the event was created.
 If the event was created, then you'll see a nice happy entry in there, like so: